DockerJamaica/docker.training/react/index.rst

     docker images

-Running the React + Mobx Docker in a Container
+Running the React + Redux Docker in a Container
 +++++++++++++++++++++++++++++++++++++++++++++++
 Execute the following command to create a container from the react-redux image, which your application will run in::